Skip to main content

 Challenges

-Engaging students and encouraging deep learning
+• engaging students and encouraging deep learning

-Difficulty giving high quality, individual feedback
+• giving high-quality, individual feedback

-Ensuring consistency in marking
+• ensuring consistency in marking

-Unclear about assessment methods and marking criteria/standards
+• lacking clarity about assessment methods and marking criteria and standards

-Inadequate support for completing assessment tasks
+• receiving inadequate support for completing assessment tasks

-Lack of diversity in assessment tasks
+• Perceiving a lack of diversity in assessment tasks

-Some of these issues arise from the fact that teachers tend to use traditional assessment methods—such as examinations and lengthy written assignments—in large classes.
+Some of these issues arise from the fact that teachers tend to use traditional assessment methods, such as examinations and lengthy written assignments, in large classes.
 They do this because they perceive difficulties in personalising the learning experience in large classes.
-For smaller classes, providing student-centred activities and tasks, and giving frequent feedback, look manageable; for larger classes, fear of increased workload tends to keep teachers conservative.
+For smaller classes, providing student-centred activities and tasks and giving frequent feedback look manageable; for larger classes, fear of increased workload tends to keep teachers conservative.

 Strategies